Trust-benard/my-portfolio/README.md

-##This is my portfolio site to showcase some of my works.
+##This is my portfolio to showcase some of my works.